ibm-cloud-docs/codeengine/billing.md

 # Pricing for {{site.data.keyword.codeengineshort}}
 {: #pricing}

-{{site.data.keyword.codeengineshort}} is different from traditional cloud computing technologies, you pay for only the resources that you use.
+{{site.data.keyword.codeenginefull}} is different from traditional cloud computing technologies, you pay for only the resources that you use.
 You are billed for the memory and vCPU that your workloads consume, as well as any incoming HTTP calls.
 If your app scales to zero or your job or build isn't running, you are not consuming resources and so you are not charged.
 {: shortdesc}

 {{site.data.keyword.codeengineshort}} includes a free tier so that you can experiment with {{site.data.keyword.codeengineshort}} before you commit.